 - For example, if your faucet “squeaks” or even makes a kind of screeching noise when you use it could mean that its air bleed-off system isn’t working properly.
 Should the system continue to malfunction, you can have an expensive repair.

 - A “simple” water leak can cost you hundreds of dollars.
 If it goes undetected behind a wall or in a crawl space you could eventually see mold and rot problems appear.
 These types of conditions can cost you a lot of money to eradicate – and this doesn’t include the increase in your water bill from a persistent, hidden leak.
 Mold and rot also can cause health hazards in the home.
-What’s more, if the leak goes undetected for a long time, a homeowner may see additional costs to repair process, such as repairing/replacing drywall, etc. To prevent this, it’s a good idea to check enclosed spaces – such as under sinks, in crawl spaces, etc. – regularly for leaks.
+What’s more, if the leak goes undetected for a long time, a homeowner may see additional costs to the repair process, such as repairing/replacing drywall, etc. To prevent this, it’s a good idea to check enclosed spaces – such as under sinks, in crawl spaces, etc. – regularly for leaks.

 It looks innocuous enough, but a leaky faucet – especially if it goes undetected – can cost you big time.